section-engineering-education/engineering-education/content/articles/running-a-multi-container-springboot-postgresql-application-with-docker-compose/index.md

 ### Prerequisites

 - Basic knowledge of Spring Boot, Git, and the terminal.
 - Basic understanding of Docker and Docker Compose installed - see guide [here](https://docs.docker.com/compose/install/).
-- A Java IDE - In this tutorial, we will use [IntelliJ Idea](https://www.jetbrains.com/idea/), but you can use any IDE of your choice
+- A Java IDE - In this tutorial, we will use [IntelliJ Idea](https://www.jetbrains.com/idea/), but you can use any IDE of your choice.
 - Postman - download it [here](https://www.postman.com/downloads/)

 ### Setting up a Spring Boot project